About

 First-Generation College Students

 The term "first-generation college student" is defined as a student whose parents or guardians did not complete a four-year college education, within or outside of the United States.
-At the U-FLi Center we encourage students to think of the term more broadly and welcome any student who self-identifies as having minimal prior exposure to, or knowledge of, navigating higher education.
+At the U-FLi Center we encourage students to think of the term more broadly and welcome any student who self-identifies as having limited exposure to the college application process and the college-going experience.

 Low-income Students